PacktPublishing/Ansible-Quick-Start-Guide/Chapter6/Ansible_Coding_Best_Practices/Readme.md

     - name: Execute a Windows Write Filter enabling command and identify if it made change
       win_shell: ewfm.exe -conf enable
       register: output
-      changed_when: "output.stdout == 'Awaiting for next boot to apply change.'"
+      changed_when: "output.stdout == 'Awaiting for next boot to apply the change.'"
 ```
 ## Good usage for Ansible conditions
 ```